OvalUK/oval-maven-setup.github.io/index.md

 </dependency>
 ```

-The deploy phase takes the built package and deploys it to our provate maven repository using the deploy command.
+The deploy phase takes the built package and deploys it to our private maven repository using the deploy command.

 ---